cnzhuzi/Flutter-Json-Generic-with-built_value-Sample/README.md

 ```

 In this sample, the generic can be similar to User<Address<Geo>>.
-Thanx to https://charafau.github.io/json2builtvalue/   we can convert json string to 'built_value' json model with it, and then edit related model to generics type.
+Thanx to https://charafau.github.io/json2builtvalue/   we can convert json string to 'built_value' json model with it, and then edit related model to generics style.